paypal/PayPal-Android-SDK/docs/single_payment.md

             Log.i("paymentExample", "The user canceled.");
         }
         else if (resultCode == PaymentActivity.RESULT_EXTRAS_INVALID) {
-            Log.i("paymentExample", "An invalid payment was submitted.
+            Log.i("paymentExample", "An invalid Payment or PayPalConfiguration was submitted.
 Please see the docs.");
         }
     }
     ```